 If the insulation has been in place for several years, a mortgage lender might decide that there’s still too substantial a risk that damage has already been done.
 It’s essential to seek professional advice or commission a surveyor before taking drastic action.

-There are a few caveats here, in that a very limited number of equity release and lifetime mortgage lenders will consider properties with more pliable open-cell spray foam.
+A very limited number of mortgage lenders will consider properties with more pliable open-cell spray foam.

-Before applying for an lifetime mortgage, or any mortgage, it is therefore well worth investigating exactly what spray foam you have in your home and checking back on the contractor’s paperwork and warranty documents.
+Before applying for a mortgage, it is therefore well worth investigating exactly what spray foam you have in your home and checking back on the contractor’s paperwork and warranty documents.

 How to Mortgage a Property With Spray Foam Insulation